mengyao-xiu/hw3/README.md

   }
   1/1000 the lawnmower will come by
-3.the variable h is the initial height of the grass 4.because the height of land is 10, so the start point or the end point need minus 10
+3.the variable h is the initial height of the grass 4.because the height of land is 10, so the y of the start point or the end point need minus 10